cmu-sei/GHOSTS/README.md

 The API server is a RESTful web service that provides a way for clients to interact with the GHOSTS system and its clients.
 It can:

 * Manage clients, add/remove them from groups, etc.
-* Get/manage information from clients with regard to their activity, current activities, etc.
+* Get/manage information from clients regarding their previous or current activities, etc.
 * Orchestrate new activities for particular clients to perform

 ## License